awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 +  Modify the parallel query parameter by using the `modify-db-cluster-parameter-group` command\.
 Use a command such as the following\.
 Substitute the appropriate name for your own custom parameter group\.
 Substitute either `ON` or `OFF` for the `ParameterValue` portion of the `--parameters` option\.

   ```
-  # Aurora MySQL 1.23 or 2.09 and higher:
   $ aws rds modify-db-cluster-parameter-group --db-cluster-parameter-group-name cluster_param_group_name \
     --parameters ParameterName=aurora_parallel_query,ParameterValue=ON,ApplyMethod=pending-reboot
   {
       "DBClusterParameterGroupName": "cluster_param_group_name"
   }

-  # Before Aurora MySQL 1.23:
-  $ aws rds modify-db-cluster-parameter-group --db-cluster-parameter-group-name cluster_param_group_name \
+  aws rds modify-db-cluster-parameter-group --db-cluster-parameter-group-name cluster_param_group_name \
     --parameters ParameterName=aurora_pq,ParameterValue=ON,ApplyMethod=pending-reboot
-  {
-      "DBClusterParameterGroupName": "cluster_param_group_name"
-  }
   ```

  You can also turn on or turn off parallel query at the session level, for example through the `mysql` command line or within a JDBC or ODBC application\.
 To do so, use the standard methods to change a client configuration setting\.
-For example, the command on the standard MySQL client is `set session aurora_parallel_query = {'ON'/'OFF'}` for Aurora MySQL 1\.23 or 2\.09 and higher\.
-Before Aurora MySQL 1\.23, the command is `set session aurora_pq = {'ON'/'OFF'}`\.
+For example, the command on the standard MySQL client is `set session aurora_parallel_query = {'ON'/'OFF'}` for Aurora MySQL\.

  You can also add the session\-level parameter to the JDBC configuration or within your application code to turn on or turn off parallel query dynamically\.